 Where is RPA useful?

-Organizations across industries and verticals are using RPA as a tactical solution to improve operational efficiency.
+Organizations across industries and verticals are using RPA technology as a tactical solution to improve operational efficiency.
 Rates of adoption are highest in functions like customer relationship management (in which chatbots and digital assistants are proving to be valuable), risk management, finance (Accounts Payable), back office, and front office.
 Recently, companies are using RPA coupled with machine learning and artificial intelligence to add value to data-driven decision-making.

 The below graph represents the relationship between the scope of automation and the degree of automation in terms of business risks and strategies.